-Amoco-200 oil a Series-400 diaphragm Dow-200 silicone a Type-152 controller thirty-one forty-four seventy-seven
+Amoco-200 oil a Series-400 diaphragm Dow-200 silicone a Type-152 controller thirty-one forty-four seventy-seven a.
+All divisions should take place between syllables.
+If in doubt, consult the dictionary.

 29. All spelled-out compound numbers from twenty-one through ninety-nine must be hyphenated.
 (However, common usage is to write all numbers from 10 up as figures.)